Understanding Uncertainty Sampling via Equivalent Loss: Uncertainty Sampling for Binary Classification

 \section{Uncertainty Sampling for Binary Classification}

-\subsection{Generic algorithm under stream-based setting}

 We begin our discussion with the binary classification problem.
+We first present a generic stream-based algorithm of uncertainty sampling with gradient descent update rules.
+We then propose a general framework named \emph{equivalent loss} to analyze the properties.
+As an illustration, we examine the surrogate properties and the convexity conditions for some existing examples.

+\subsection{Generic Algorithm under Stream-Based Setting}

 In the following, we present a generic algorithm of uncertainty sampling under the stream-based setting.
 Specifically, Algorithm \ref{alg:USGD} queries the data samples based on the model uncertainty and updates the model parameter according to a gradient descent procedure.
 It takes the uncertainty function $U(\theta; X)$ as an input.
 At each time $t$, the algorithm observes only the feature $X_t$ and calculates the uncertainty $U(\theta_t; X_t)$.
-Here, without loss of generality, we assume the uncertainty is between $[0,1]$.
-Then, with probability $ U(\theta_t; X_t)$, the algorithm queries the label of the sample and performs a gradient descent update; with probability $1-U(\theta_t; X_t)$, the algorithm does not make a query and hence not update the parameters.
+The expected update of $\theta$ conditioned on observing $X_t$ is $\eta_t \cdot U_t \cdot \dfrac{\partial \ell(\theta; (X_t, Y_t))}{\partial \theta}\Big|_{\theta = \theta_t}$, which plays the central role in our later analysis.
+Here, we assume the uncertainty is almost surely bounded w.r.t. $X$ for arbitrary $\theta$.
+Then, with probability $ U(\theta_t; X_t)$, the algorithm queries the label of the sample and performs a gradient descent update; with probability $1-U(\theta_t; X_t)$, the algorithm does not make a query and hence does not update the parameters.
 In this way, a larger value of uncertainty will encourage the querying of a sample.

 The core idea of the algorithm is to query only the samples that the model is uncertain about, and the uncertainty function quantifies such uncertainty.
 In the following, we review three examples of the uncertainty function used in the literature as special cases of the generic algorithm.